Defining binary phylogenetic trees using parsimony: new bounds: Introduction

-In summary, our manuscript drastically reduces the gap of values of $n$ for which we do not know if phylogenetic trees on $n$ leaves are uniquely defined by their respective $A_k$ alignments, and we are even able to show that in the NNI neighborhood of any such tree, the gap can be closed affirmatively, i.e., there the $A_k$ alignment is indeed unique for each tree with $n\geq 2k+3$ leaves.
+In summary, our manuscript drastically reduces the gap of values of $n$ for which we do not know if binary phylogenetic trees on $n$ leaves are uniquely defined by their respective $A_k$-alignments, and we are even able to show that in the NNI neighborhood of any such tree, the gap can be closed affirmatively, in the following sense: The $A_k$-alignment of a given tree $T$ with $n\geq 2k+3$ leaves is indeed unique within its NNI neighborhood.